What do IQ OQ and PQ mean and why are they critical in Pharmaceutical Manufacturing?

 2) Product Quality and Patient Safety

-When qualifying and validating a new plant or process, even the slightest installation error or the most trivial problem with equipment performance can cascade and escalate into a serious product quality issue with deadly consequences for patients.
-This problem is especially acute with novel or new systems where there is zero track history of performance or failure and even tiny problems can lead to sick or dead patients.
+When qualifying and validating a new plant or process, even the slightest installation error or a trivial problem with equipment performance can cascade and escalate into serious product quality problems, potentially harming or even killing patients.
+This problem is especially acute with new or untested systems where there is no performance history to rely on and even tiny problems can have severe consequences.

 So we use the IQ OQ PQ process to:

-- Create a documented evidence trail to show that the mechanical, piping or software system is installed correctly, meets the design specifications and leads to a consistent and reproducible result under load.
+- Create a documented evidence trail to show that the mechanical or piping system is installed correctly, meets the design specifications and produce consistent, reliable results under load.

 Who does the qualification?